Digital Photo + Photo Code

 Dark or thick hair can be fine, but it becomes a problem when it creates heavy shadow across the face.

-Do not force a crop on an image where the face still blends into hair or background too much.
+Do not force a crop on an image where the face still blends into hair or background too much; a clearer source image is safer.

 Use the rejection, requirements, or glasses pages depending on whether the remaining issue is hair, lighting, or overall visibility.